Juniper and Cisco Comparisons of RIB, LIB, FIB and LFIB Tables

 Use case for MPLS in the Enterprise for PCI Compliance

-MPLS is today’s only form of scalable network virtualization we have for now.
+[fancy_header3 variation=”orange”] Use case for MPLS in the Enterprise for PCI Compliance[/fancy_header3] MPLS is today’s only form of scalable network virtualization we have for now.
 I personally think the promise of something called SDN will move into that space soon but until then, we need network virtualization.
 PCI is a joke.
-It is a racket by Visa and banks to spread fear without any brains behind the architecture.
-PCI DSS v2.0 soon …
+It is a racket… Continue reading Use case for MPLS in the Enterprise for PCI Compliance

 Basic MPLS/VPN with Cisco IOS

-This is a quick tutorial for basic MPLS/VPN with Cisco IOS configuration.
+[fancy_header3 variation=”steelblue”]Basic MPLS/VPN with Cisco IOS[/fancy_header3] This is a quick tutorial for basic MPLS/VPN with Cisco IOS configuration.
 The tutorial exemplifies basic PE to P to PE configuration on three Cisco 7200s running in GNS3 with IOS.
-R2 is configured as a route reflector P node and R4, R6 and R3 are PE node route reflector clients.
-The IGP is OSPF with R2 as the ABR.
-Loopback1 …
+R2 is configured as a route reflector P node and R4, R6 and R3 are PE node route reflector… Continue reading Basic MPLS/VPN with Cisco IOS

 How Headers Encapsulate in the OSI stack